 Once students have gathered together their cast of characters, they’ll need to decide on a point of view from which to tell the story.
-Generally, this will be a first or third person POV and though the advantages and disadvantages of each type are too complex to go into here, you can find out more about different POV in other articles on this site.
+Generally, this will be a first or third-person POV, and though the advantages and disadvantages of each type are too complex to go into here, you can find out more about different POVs in other articles on this site.

-Third-person narratives allow for a slower build to a story while still maintaining the suspense concerning the outcome for the story’s protagonist.
-They also allow for the more detailed narration and description that is demanded by longer stories.
+Third-person narratives allow for a slower build to a story while maintaining the suspense concerning the outcome for the story’s protagonist.
+They also allow for the more detailed narration and description demanded by longer stories.

 One more point for students to consider is whether the narrator is reliable or not, If they opt for an unreliable narrator, this can open up great opportunities for a final twist in the tale.
 The 90’s movie The Usual Suspects is a great example of the unreliable narrator at work where the climactic twist at the end reveals the real Keyser Söze.

 Teaching Activity: For this activity, students should select a scene to rewrite from a fiction book they are already familiar with.
 A book a few levels below their current reading level will be perfect.